 In your browser, visit any URL.
 The browser will send a request but will then be stuck waiting for a response.

 In Burp, go back to the "Proxy" > "Intercept" tab.
 You should see your browser's request displayed for you to view and edit.
-Click through each of the message editor tabs (Raw, Headers, etc.) to see the different ways of analyzing the message.
+Use the Inspector tool to see the different ways of analyzing the message.